 Metro Bank is headquartered in Lemoyne and is the 13st largest bank in the state of Pennsylvania.
-It is also the 271st largest bank in the nation.
-It was established in 1985 and as of December of 2013, it had grown to 906 employees at 33 locations.
-Metro Bank has a B health rating.
+It is also the 269th largest bank in the nation.
+It was established in 1985 and as of March of 2014, it had grown to 918 employees at 33 locations.
+Metro Bank has a C+ health rating.

 This bank is horrible!
 Arrogant managers thar really have no decision making power.
 Like most retail banks they are cheating the "everyday customer" out of billions of dollars in NSF, Unavailable funds fees.
 If there is an issue with your account they will be sure to process the largest check amount first to ensure they can steal as much money from you as possible.
 WAKE UP AMERICA!
 Every time you get screwed make a stink about it.
 Don't feel embarrsed as the banks should be emabarrased.
 HOUND THE POLITICIANS TO GET OFF THEIR COLLECTIVE A$$#S and to something for a change!
 Crooked industry that operates in towns and cities all over America like they're an upstanding and above board business all the while cheating consumers at every turn.
 METRO BANK IS NO DIFFERENT - probably one of the worst!